 The ERC is a tax credit that does not require repayment, not a loan.
 When it was first established, businesses could only claim one of the PPP or the ERC in the first stimulus, not both.
 That restriction has been modified, and firms can now apply for both types of support, giving much-needed relief and assistance.
-Click below to get started on your process and receive assistance from our team of experts.

 - Due to government restrictions on commerce, travel, or group gatherings as a result of COVID-19, operations were totally or partially suspended.

 - Total accruals for the employer were down significantly.

 - Employers who did not exist in 2019 can use the corresponding 2020 quarter

 - In 2020 – Gross receipts have seen a 50% decline when comparing each 2020 calendar quarter to the same quarter in 2019 (the significant decline ends when the calendar quarter gross receipts are at least 80% of the same quarter in the previous year)

 - In 2021 – Gross receipts have seen a 20% decline when comparing each 2021 quarter to corresponding 2019 quarter or can compare to preceding quarter (i.e. Q1 ‘21 vs Q4 ‘20)

 - Tax-exempt entities (501(c)) should examine section 6033 of the Code to determine the definition of a significant decline in gross receipts.